 Holocaust Survivor Care

-Organizationally we recognize the importance of having the cultural competence to serve the needs of LGBTQ communities.
-In addition to internal training that all of our sites undergo, all of our sites have been formally certified in LGBT cultural competency through SAGE, a non-profit which supports services and advocacy for LGBT elders.
+Seasons recognizes the importance of having the cultural competence to serve the needs of LGBTQ communities.
+In addition to internal training that all of our staff receive, all of our sites have been formally certified in LGBT cultural competency through SAGE, a non-profit which supports services and advocacy for LGBT elders.
+We are SAGE Platinum Certified as an organization.

 We Honor Veterans

-This program is designed to show respect and thanks to our nation’s veterans and to honor their wishes at end of life.
+Seasons is a proud partner of We Honor Veterans, a program designed to show respect and thanks to our nation’s veterans and to honor their wishes at end of life.
 It was developed as a collaboration between National Hospice & Palliative Care Organization and the Department of Veterans Affairs.
-Our sites are certified under the 4 levels of We Honor Veterans.
+Our sites are certified under the 5 levels of We Honor Veterans.

 The levels are as follows: